ljmartin/drug_binding_site/README.md

 # Finding binding sites using OpenMM

-1) Take any protein, feed through CHARMM-GUI to generate an input file. step5_assembly.pdb is required for 3) below.
+1) Take any protein, feed through CHARMM-GUI to generate an input file.
+The final step (step3 for solvated, step5 for membranated) stepX_assembly.pdb is required for 3) below.

 2) `drug_parameterization.ipynb`: Openforcefield to generate ligand parameterization.
 Just input the isomeric smiles code and RDKit + openforcefield will generate correct pdbfile and AMBER forcefield-compatible parameters